Best 8 Network Monitoring Tools [Free Versions] – NOC

 Nagios Core

-Nagios Core is a free network monitoring tool expected as the basis for other monitoring and alerting software offered by Nagios.
+Nagios Core is a free network monitoring tool expected to be the basis for other monitoring and alerting software offered by Nagios.
 It is primarily a performance check tool that plans and executes checks for network performance over the entire infrastructure.
 As the event processor for performance checks used by various Nagios software, Nagios Core is also prepared to expand its abilities with independent add-ons via the Nagios Exchange.